 Nominations for vacant offices and vacant seats on the Committee shall be called for at least two weeks before the Annual General Meeting.

-The Chair, Vice-Chair and Secretary shall serve for a period of up to two years from election to office and shall not be eligible for immediate re-election to the same office.
+The Chair and Vice-Chair shall serve for a period of up to two years from election to office and shall not be eligible for immediate re-election to the same office.

-The Treasurer and other elected members shall serve for a period of up to two years and shall be eligible for re-election.
+The Treasurer, Secretary and other elected members shall serve for a period of up to two years and shall be eligible for re-election.

 The immediate past Chair shall be a member of the Committee and on completion of this role is not eligible to serve on the Committee in any capacity for a period of two years.
 Casual vacancies shall be filled by co-option.

 No person shall serve as an Officer or an elected member for more than seven years consecutively, except as Chair or Immediate Past Chair, in which case they may serve on the committee for a further period to complete the terms of office.